SpicePayne/devops-group18/Use Cases/Use_Case_All_Population_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the total population, number of people living in cities, and number of people not living in cities per continent so that I can analyze and compare urbanization levels across continents.
+As a Data Analyst, I want to view the total population, number of people living in cities, and number of people not living in cities per continent so that I can analyze and compare urbanization levels across continents for the organization.

 **Scope**
 World Population Reporting System